ComScore

 For larger-than-life trees, (they don’t call this ‘the land of the giants’ for nothing) and a rugged adventure near the soaring redwoods of the Sierra Nevada foothills, Kings Canyon & Sequoia National Park, is a great spot for whitewater rafting, cave exploration, and waterfall hikes.
 You can also rock climb, horseback ride and cross-country ski in the winter.
 Campsites are available but when you’ve had enough ‘roughing it’ be sure to stop by the little town of Three Rivers for artisanal shops, cafes and craft brew.

-best camping sites in ca redwood national and state parks
+best camping in california: redwood national and state parks

 Best for Tree Huggers

 If you didn’t catch enough of those tall timbers in Sequoia, Redwood National Park is home to the tallest trees on earth.
-You can bring your pets and make it a family affair with backcountry glamping, you just might need to apply for a few permits before you venture out.
-And, before you visit check for air-quality conditions as this can be affected by seasonal fall fires in the region.
+You can bring your pets and make it a family affair with backcountry camping, though you just might need to apply for a few permits before you venture out.
+Before you visit, check for air quality conditions as this can be affected by seasonal fall fires in the region.

 Best for Glamping and Stargazing